scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 Possible solutions:

 * With IPv6 underlay, this problem disappears. // TODO Clarify why it disappears?
 IS the idea that we can remove NATs if everyone would use IPv6?
-* Introduce a mechanism so that the SCION border router can report the NATed address to an endhost (similar to a STUN server).
+* Introduce a mechanism so that the SCION border router can report the NATed address to an endpoint (similar to a STUN server).

 # Dataplane stability